Licensing Guides

 The Business and Finance examination consists of 120 questions.
 To pass this examination a candidate must answer 84 questions correctly to receive a passing grade of 70%.

 The isometric drawings are graded by teams of three licensed plumbing contractors who serve as examiners (Subject Matter Experts).
 Teams of examiners will score the isometric drawings.
-Each examiner independently scores every drawing as pass or fail on eight criteria (legibility, orientation, flow, angles, piping, labeling, vents, and fixtures.)
-At least two out of the three examiners must agree that the criteria have been met in order for points to be awarded.
+Each examiner independently scores every drawing as pass or fail on eight criteria (legibility, orientation, flow, angles, piping, labeling, vents, and fixtures).
+At least two out of the three examiners must agree that the criteria have been met.
 The points awarded for all correct criteria are added together and converted to a 10-point scale to determine the score for each drawing.
 The number of points awarded for each drawing is then added to the total number of correct answers obtained on the multiple-choice questions during the morning and afternoon sessions.
 This figure is then divided by the total number of possible points (160) to obtain the percentage correct score.

-Does My Florida Plumbers License Work in Any Other State?
+Does My Florida Plumbing Contractors License Work in Any Other State?

 Plumbing Certifications